mthayden4726/Functional_diversity_across_scales/Documentation.md

-# Documenation of Workflow for BioSCape Scale-Normalized Functional Diversity
+# Documentation of Workflow for BioSCape Scale-Normalized Functional Diversity

 ## Table of Contents
 1. [Workflow for BioSCape: Biodiversity Across Scales](#workflow-for-bioscape)